Quinnbot/Reddit-Archive-Host/README.md

-# Reddit-Archive-Host
+# Reddit-Archive-Host FORK

-Set of tools for downloading and locally hosting text-based reddit content.
+Set of tools for downloading and locally hosting reddit content.

 ## Usage
 #### Downloading posts:

-`python3 Post-Archiver.py [Subreddit] [Time] [Number of posts]`
+`python3 Post-Archiver.py [Subreddit] [Time] [Number of posts] [thread limit]`

 `Subreddit` will just be the name of the subreddit you want to archive.

 `Time` will be the time range you want to archive.
 It will be day, week, month, year, or all

 `Number of posts`is pretty self explanatory; It's how many posts you want to archive.
 The maximum (due to reddit's json api limitations) is 1000

+`thread limit` this limits the number of downloads that can be going on at the same time.

 #### Hosting downloaded posts: